Getting started with compiling code

 If you're not already familiar with C, the code might seem a bit confusing.
 In short, what it says is:

-2. There is a function main.
+line is. - There is a function

-3. main returns an integer (int - here, since we don't have an explicit return statement, 0 is implicitly returned)
+- here, since we don't have an explicitreturn

 Even if this is new to you, it should be clear that C is on a much higher level of abstraction than ASM is.
 We no longer refer to any specific CPU instructions, and instead we talk about high-level concepts like functions and strings.
 This lets us write more compact code, reducing the time spent writing it and the risk of making mistakes, while also enabling us to organize our code and have a better overview of what it's doing.
 Moreover, what we write is no longer bound to any one CPU architecture.
 I should note that there are some import exceptions to this, but discussing them here would only be distracting.